ethdebug/format/_sources/format.md.txt

 This field is a dictionary with the following fields:

 * `definitionScope`: A dictionary describing where the type is defined.
 It has at least the following fields
-  * `sort`: a string, either `"file"` indicating a top-level declaration or `"contract"` indicating a type defined withing a contract
+  * `sort`: a string, either `"file"` indicating a top-level declaration or `"contract"` indicating a type defined within a contract
 * `name`: The string representation of the type name.
 For struct types this is the name of the struct, and does *not* include the `struct` keyword, and similarly for enums.

 The `definitionScope` dictionary has additional fields depending on the value of `sort`.
 If it is `"contract"`